zverok/spylls/README.rst

 Spellchecking is a notoriously hard task that looks easy.
 It consists of a) checking, whether the word is in the dictionary and b) if it is not, suggesting what the correct form might be.

-Even (a) is "easy" (look through the list of known correct words) only for some languages, like English, while for others, having rich word forms (say, Slavic ones) or word compounding (like German), requires either millions of word forms prepared, or non-trivial word analysis logic.
+Even (a) is "easy" (look through the list of known correct words) only for some languages, like English.
+For others, having rich word forms (say, Slavic ones) or word compounding (like German), requires either millions of word forms prepared, or non-trivial word analysis logic.

 The second task (suggestion) is even trickier.
 TODO